e-Spirit/FSDevTools/README.md

 For help configurations, take a look at existing commands and their annotations.
 If you really need it, you can have dynamic descriptions via a `public static String getDescription()` method in your command class (have a look at our ExportCommand class).

+FirstSpirit and this project are developed by the e-Spirit AG (http://www.e-spirit.com).
+The head office of the e-Spirit AG is in Dortmund, Germany.

+For more information please contact our technical support (helpdesk@e-spirit.com).